Jake2206/Comma/README.md

 Andrey Uspenskiy, avu2106
 Jacob Alexander, jla2206

 We based our project files off of NanoC and MicroC.
-We also borrowed from Edward's projects.
+We also borrowed from professor Edward's projects.
 Refer to the LRM in `doc/plt_lrm.py` for more detailed information about the language and its implementation.

 --IR GENERATION WITH LLVM--